-Have you ever wondered why insurers boost your insurance rates?
-What exact personal information do insurance companies look for? to find out, read on.
+Have you ever wondered why insurers boost your life insurance rates?
+What exact personal information do insurance companies look for?
+To find out, read on.

 Ever wonder how your life insurance rated are determined?
 You could save some money by making a few changes to qualify for the best rates by keeping in mind the following factors: